-If you have any complaint about the special educational provision for your child, or about special educational needs provision generally, please speak to Mrs R Bailey or Mrs C. Andrew or to any member of the Governing Body.
+If you have any complaint about the special educational provision for your child, or about special educational needs provision generally, please speak to Mrs R Bailey or Miss Abi Shepherd or to any member of the Governing Body.

 Cambridgeshire Local Offer:

 As part of the revised Code of Practice for SEND, all local authorities with their partners must publish in one place information about the services they expect to be available in their area for children and young people aged 0-25 who have a special educational need and/or disabilities (SEND).
 This is known as the local offer.
 This is the link to the Cambridgeshire Local Offer, which will be changed and developed over time and in consultation with parents, children and young people: http://www.cambridgeshire.gov.uk/send